syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Digital signature validation

-Added a support to validate the digital signatures in an existing PDF document.
-Digital signature validation covers the following steps to ensure validity of the signatures:
+Added the support to validate the digital signatures in an existing PDF document.
+Digital signature validation covers the following steps to ensure the validity of the signatures:

 * Validate the document modification.
 * Validate the certificate chain.